 Hampshire based wedding consultant, Sian Bowron, says:

-- Put together a provisional guest list before starting your venue search, that way you will only view venues that accommodate your guest numbers.
+- Know your guest numbers: Put together a provisional guest list before starting your venue search, that way you will only view venues that accommodate your guest numbers.

-- If you want a venue where you are able to use your own caterer ask the venue on your initial inquiry if they allow this.
+- Enquire about self catering: If you want a venue where you are able to use your own caterer ask the venue on your initial inquiry if they allow this.
 A lot of venues, particularly hotels, will have their own catering on site.

-- You will find a list of venues that are registered for civil wedding ceremonies on your local council’s website.
+- Research what venues are registered: You will find a list of venues that are registered for civil wedding ceremonies on your local council’s website.

-- Look for a venue that has indoor and outdoor options, so that come rain or shine you can be rest assured your wedding day will be everything you dreamed of and the weather will not be something you have to worry about.
+- Be prepared for all weather: Look for a venue that has indoor and outdoor options, so that come rain or shine you can be rest assured your wedding day will be everything you dreamed of and the weather will not be something you have to worry about.

-- Sometimes it helps to go around the venue with your wedding photography in mind, that way you can really visualise the outcome of the day.
+- Think about your wedding photos: Sometimes it helps to go around the venue with your wedding photography in mind, that way you can really visualise the outcome of the day.

-- Book some time with the wedding planner at the venues you are looking at so you can ask any questions that may come up as you walk around or go through any ideas you want to sound out that could be a deal breaker.
+- Consult your wedding planner: Book some time with the wedding planner at the venues you are looking at so you can ask any questions that may come up as you walk around or go through any ideas you want to sound out that could be a deal breaker.

-- Use social media to find THE one, check out blogs, photographers portfolios and Instagram for the latest wedding inspiration, you never know where you will come across the venue of your dreams.
+- Find inspiration on social media: Use social media to find THE one, check out blogs, photographers portfolios and Instagram for the latest wedding inspiration, you never know where you will come across the venue of your dreams.

-- Budget, the dreaded question and the party pooper of all wedding planning.
+- Set your budget: The dreaded question and the party pooper of all wedding planning.
 Everyone has a different budget, stick to yours because you don't have to blow it to achieve your dream day.